vaneguti110/angularjs-website/README.md

 # angularjs-website
-using angularjs, html, css

-##In the computer, you should have node install and set the node modules npm follwing these commands:
+## In the computer, you should have node install and set the node modules npm follwing these commands:

-$ node install
+>$ node install
-$ npm install npm --global
+>$ npm install npm --global

-##You need to set up a server in order to run the app
+## You need to set up a server in order to run the app

 Here is a quick tutorial on how to set up a Python HTTP server.